Benefits of Installing Solar Panels

 In the past, the upfront cost of having a solar system installed was intimidating for many homeowners; however, there have been many advances that allow for those on even the tightest budget to take advantage of solar technology.
 For example, the Maryland Energy Administration (MEA) and Maryland Clean Energy Center (MCEC) offer low-interest loans of up to $20,000 for homeowners to improve the energy-efficiency of their property.
 Alternately, solar leasing allows a homeowner to rent rather than buy a system.

-To learn more about the benefits of solar power, or to get a free, personalized quote for your home or commercial building, please contact Renewable Energy Corporation today.
+To learn more about the benefits of solar power, or to get a free, personalized quote for your home, please contact Renewable Energy Corporation today.

 - With solar energy, you can notice a better ROI than many long-term investments, with 200%-plus ROI over 25 years.
 Compare this to a five-year CD (average yearly return of 2.5%) or even the S&P 500 (average yearly return of 11%).
 Although some stocks can provide a higher return than a solar system, stock prices are also substantially more volatile year after year.